 - For contaminants sampled 30 or more times during the year, the 95th percentile reading of each health related monitored physical-chemical parameter should be used for assessments against ADWG guideline levels; - For contaminants sampled fewer than 30 times during the year, the maximum reading should be used for assessment of each health related monitored physical-chemical parameter against ADWG guideline levels; and - In some jurisdictions, health regulatory agencies will specify to the utility the performance requirements necessary.
 If this is the case, this should be used rather than the ADWG guidance (the performance requirements must be footnoted in the report).

-These should be assessed across each zone in a system and reported as the number of zones meeting requirements (23 zones (H4) meeting the requirements out of a total of 30 zones (H4a).
+These should be assessed across each zone in a system and reported as the number of zones meeting requirements (23 zones (H4) meeting the requirements)